svioletg/viMusBot/README.md

 3. Follow [these instructions](https://ytmusicapi.readthedocs.io/en/latest/setup.html) to generate your `headers_auth.json` file.
 4. Ensure you've selected the right intents and permissions (see **Bot Token & Permissions** below), and paste your bot's token into `token.txt`.
 5. Duplicate `config_default.yml` and rename the copy as `config.yml` - the bot will only use the latter for its options.
 Edit it how you like.
+6. If FFmpeg and FFprobe aren't installed on your system, either install it through your package manager of choice or download the binaries and drop them in the viMusBot folder.
-6. Open a command prompt or terminal in your viMusBot directory, and run `python3 bot.py`.
+7. Open a command prompt or terminal in your viMusBot directory, and run `python3 bot.py`.

 ---